Activity reports API overview

 - sign-in logs

-The audit logs activity report provides you with access to the history of every task performed in your tenant.
-The audit logs report provides you with records of system activities for compliance.
+The directory audit report provides you with access to the history of every task performed in your tenant.
+The directory audit report provides you with records of system activities for compliance.
 Amongst others, the provided data enables you to address common scenarios such as:

 - Who granted admin group access to a directory user?

 - Which users are signing in to a recently acquired app?

 - How many passwords resets were made within the directory?